AHEC Career Enhancement Scholars (ACES)

 Health profession students in the final two years of their program may apply for this national program.
-The program prepares future health–care providers for practice by providing valuable experiences focused on six core topics: Interprofessional Education and Practice, Social Determinants of Health, Cultural Competency, Integration of Behavioral (& Oral) Health in Primary Care, Practice Transformation and Current and Emerging Health Issues.
+The program prepares future health–care providers for practice by providing valuable experiences focused on six core topics: Interprofessional Education and Practice, Social Determinants of Health, Cultural Competency, Integration of Behavioral (& Oral) Health in Primary Care, Practice Transformation, Current and Emerging Health Issues, Virtual Learning and Telehealth and Connecting Communities and Supporting Health Professionals.
 Contact your local AHEC Health Professions Coordinator to learn more about this opportunity.

 Students interested in health professions are highly encouraged to take advantage of job shadowing opportunities at Mosaic.
 To request to job shadow at Mosaic, please complete the Job Shadow Application Process.